AISHGITHUB123/tasktwo/README.md

 In orderto query the meta data of an instance within Azure and provide a json formatted output.
 We use Azure Instance Metadata Service (IMDS) provides information about currently running virtual machine instances.

-Let's say we have a windows VM :This VM has it's won name but it knows nothing about the azure resource manager
+Let's say we have a windows VM :This VM has it's own name but it knows nothing about the azure resource manager

 We use here the invoke web request to talk to 169.254.169.254 and to metadata endpoint and pass the api version latest